-• Intersect Alliance (SNARE)
+•Intersect Alliance (SNARE)

 The Intersect Alliance business revolves around the SNARE product set, which provides software solutions in the IT security market.
 The SNARE solution has a very strong reputation with worldwide recognition through many well known government and large corporate users.
 Its sales model incorporates a larger number of smaller sales leading to smoother revenue and profit flows.
-Prophecy has continued to invest in both additional sales, marketing and development resources to allow this business to grow its invoiced new sales by 250% in the year.
-As a result, total SNARE revenues grew by 127%, providing a record year for SNARE.
+Prophecy has continued to invest in additional sales, marketing and development resources to allow this business to grow revenues by 27% in the year, providing another record year for SNARE in terms of revenue and profit.

-In our view, the SNARE product set still has tremendous growth opportunities which we plan to exploit during the 2015-16 year.
-It continues to be an very exciting business with tremendous potential going forward.
-Partnerships will be a big part of our growth for the coming year and the first major partner in Dell comes online in early FY16 to provide a boost in potential new sales.
-Additional initiatives are in focus to expand our partner base for FY16 to supplement the growth that continues to be made from direct sales.
+In our view, the SNARE product set still has tremendous growth opportunities which we plan to exploit during the 2016-17 year.
+It continues to be a very exciting business with tremendous potential going forward.
+Partnerships will continue to be a big part of our growth for the coming year.
+Additional initiatives are in focus to expand our partner base for FY17 and grow partner sales from 25% of the total new sales to 50%, to supplement the growth that continues to be made from direct sales activities.